LeoShestakov/C-Shell/README.md

   * int main();
   * char *** processInput(char *line);

-Each function description can be found right above its header in main.c, instead of here.
+Each function description can be found right above its header in **main.c**, instead of here.